-- Select the clips you want to copy. - 2.
-Enable the Snap Grid, if desired. - Position the mouse over one of the selected clips. - 4.
-Press and hold down the left mouse button.
+- 1. Select the clips you want to copy. - 2.
+Enable the Snap Grid, if desired. - 3.
+Position the mouse over one of the selected clips. - 4.
+Press and hold the Ctrl key and click and hold the left mouse button.
 A rectangle is displayed around the selected clips. - 5.
 Drag the clips to the new location, and release the mouse button. - 6.
 If necessary, choose the options you want from the Drag and Drop Options dialog box, and click OK.